 - Dished off 17 assists (5.6 apg) in three games during the ACC Championship, while scoring 14.0 ppg on the way to earning first team all-tournament honors.

 - Scored in double figures in all but one (Virginia) ACC game during the season and in 21 of the final 23 games of the season.

 - Posted another great second-half effort in the victory over Georgia Tech, scoring 14 of his 17 points while hitting a career-high nine free throws.

 - Dished out his 200th career assist at NC State, reaching the 200-assist milestone in 71 games played.

 - Keyed Notre Dame’s 10-point second-half comeback at Boston College with 11 points, three 3FGs (part of a career-high five 3FGs) and and three steals.

-- Posted second nine-assist game of the ACC campaign against No. 14/15 Florida State at Purcell Pavilion, while also scoring 15 points and matching career high with 5 rebounds.
+- Posted second nine-assist game of the ACC campaign against No. 14/15 Florida State at Purcell Pavilion, while also scoring 15 points and matching a career high with five rebounds.

 - Shook off another tough first half at No. 10/12 Florida State to score 11 points with seven assists and just one turnover (after committing five in the first half).

 - Rebounded from a tough first half against Clemson to shoot 4-of-6 in the second half (3-of-4 from 3FG) with 12 points, three assists, two steals and the game-sealing 3FG with :09 seconds left in the 75-70 victory.